thehackersplaybook/waka/README.md

-# Waka: Unmasking AI-Generated Text with Precision and Speed 🐲
+# Waka: Detect AI-Generated Text 🐲

 > > Disclaimer 🚦: This project is currently in an experimental stage, use at your own discretion.
 Please do not use Waka for mission critical applications yet.